-With reference to Company Announcement no. 03 dated 01 March 2021 regarding the acquisition of eight 2007-2012 built MR product tanker vessels from TEAM Tankers Deep Sea Ltd, TORM plc (“TORM”) has increased its share capital by 824,864 A-shares (corresponding to USD 8,248.64) as a result of the delivery of the second vessel of the transaction, the MR vessel Team Amorina.
+With reference to Company Announcement no. 03 dated 01 March 2021 regarding the acquisition of eight 2007-2012 built MR product tanker vessels from Team Tankers Deep Sea Ltd, TORM plc (“TORM”) has increased its share capital by 782,546 A-shares (corresponding to USD 7,825.46) as a result of the delivery of the third vessel of the transaction, the MR vessel Team Cavatina.

 The capital increase is carried out without any pre-emption rights for existing shareholders or others.
-The new shares have been subscribed for due to the settlement of a USD 7.6m allocated loan note issued in connection with the vessel delivery and correspond to USD 9.2 per A-share with a nominal value of USD 0.01 each.
+The new shares have been subscribed for in settlement of a USD 7.2m allocated loan note issued in connection with the vessel delivery and correspond to USD 9.2 per A-share with a nominal value of USD 0.01 each.
 The majority of the issued shares will be subject to a lock-up for a period of 40 days.

 Christopher Everard, General Manager, tel.: +44 203 713 4561

 Tel.: +44 203 713 4560